Penrith and Eden Museum

-Robinson's School building, home to Penrith and Eden Museum, has a long and interesting history dating back to the year 1670 and celebrated its 350th anniversary in 2020.
+Robinson's School building, home to Penrith and Eden Museum, has a long and interesting history dating back to the year 1670.
+The building celebrated its 350th anniversary in 2020.
 The museum is owned and managed by Eden District Council.

 Plan your visit